Last updated: 2024-07-04

 Adding a custom REST API to your Spring Boot project

 The Controllers tab allows you and your team to agree on an API before writing a single line of code.
-Still the first prototype including tests is directly available for download after the concept has been completed, and you can start implementing the business logic behind it.
-Let's extend our CarParts example and provide a small search API.
+Still the first prototype including tests is directly available for download after the concept has been completed.
+All the new paths can be selected by your security configs as well.

 JSON structure of our new example request we're going to create